Withdrawal and Refunds

 - Go to Registration Services (under Registration Information)

-- Your request will be directed to your School for processing.
+- Your request will be directed to your School or service area for processing.

 - If necessary, a team member will be in touch for more information or if further action is required.